Why Chemistry ?!

 Student Members of the American Chemical Society

 The Student Members of the American Chemical Society or SMACS for short is an undergraduate organization for those interested in chemistry.
-The UT chapter of SAACS holds monthly meetings where they share a meal and social atmosphere and hear an invited speaker discuss specific aspects of chemistry and current research in areas of chemistry.
+The UT chapter of SMACS holds monthly meetings where they share a meal and social atmosphere and hear an invited speaker discuss specific aspects of chemistry and current research in areas of chemistry.

 The Student Affiliates also participate in a wide variety of departmental and campus-wide activities including Homecoming in the Fall and Chem Camp in the Summer.